gjtorikian/nak/README.md

 # Behavior

 A lot of the functionality is modeled around ag.
-In fact, you can provide an _.agignore_ file to define patterns to ignore. _.agignore_ files in the directory you're searching under are automatically included as ignore rules, but you can choose to specify an additional file with `-p`.
+In fact, you can provide an _.nakignore_ file to define patterns to ignore. _.nakignore_ files in the directory you're searching under are automatically included as ignore rules, but you can choose to specify an additional file with `-p`.

 ## Enter Nak